stadium-software/theming-kit/README.md

 2. Pull the latest repo
 3. Merge all changes
 4. If new variables were added to the *theming-variables.css* file, change them as you see fit or ignore them
-5. Drag the updated *theming-variables.css* file into the EmbeddedFiles folder of your application
+5. Drag the updated files into the EmbeddedFiles folder of your application
 6. Drag the *theming.css* file into the EmbeddedFiles folder of your application
 7. Drag the *theming-fallbacks-default-theme.css* or *theming-fallbacks-grey-theme.css* file into the EmbeddedFiles folder of your application
 8. Select "Overwrite" when prompted in Stadium